Skip to main content

 Re-Examining Prostate Safety the Saturation Model

-The historical apprehension regarding testosterone therapy and risk stemmed from the androgen hypothesis, which correctly identifies androgens as necessary for prostate cell growth.
+The historical apprehension regarding testosterone therapy and prostate cancer risk stemmed from the androgen hypothesis, which correctly identifies androgens as necessary for prostate cell growth.
 For decades, it was feared that raising testosterone levels would invariably fuel the growth of either new or latent prostate cancers.

 This concern, however, has not been substantiated by long-term clinical data.
 A comprehensive 2015 meta-analysis of 22 RCTs found no statistically significant increase in the risk of prostate cancer, need for biopsy, or prostate nodules in men receiving TRT for up to 36 months compared to placebo.
 Numerous subsequent studies have reinforced this finding, leading to a paradigm shift in urological and endocrinological thinking.